DataDog/datadog-agent/docs/dev/agent_memory.md

 Python, another runtime in the Agent process, is also garbage collected.
 Datadog offers two tools with the Agent that can help you identify memory issues:

+- Python memory telemetry
 - Trracemalloc
 - Pympler

+Python memory telemetry tracks total amount of memory allocated by python interpreter as a telemetry metrics (`pymem.inuse` and `pymem.alloc`).

 Tracemalloc is part of the CPython interpreter, and tracks allocations and frees.
 It's implemented efficiently and runs with relatively low overhead.